Vaping is often considered a “safer” alternative to cigarette smoking. But is it really? We’re breaking down some facts in this blog.

 Smoking is the single most preventable cause of death, killing 7 million people worldwide each year.
 Because of that, there has been much excitement and fanfare over what has been presented as a “healthier” method of smoking — e-cigarettes or vaping.

 In fact, it’s been a particular hit with teens, who want to look cool without the long-term dangers they’ve heard about smoking cigarettes.

 But is vaping actually safe?
 There’s a lot of information out there, so we’re breaking down fact vs. fiction today.

 Vaping myth 1: I’m only inhaling water vapor.

 Truth: It’s not water vapor you’re inhaling.
 In fact, there’s very little water involved.
 What you think is water vapor is actually an aerosol made up of numerous chemicals.

-Beyond that chemical, vaping also contains other chemicals, including potential toxins and cancerous agents like diacetyl, hidden in seemingly innocent flavors.
+Beyond this chemical, vaping also contains other chemicals, including potential toxins and cancerous agents like diacetyl, hidden in seemingly innocent flavors.
 The coils can often contain heavy metals such as lead, nickel, cadmium, and mercury that are released by the heating elements.